Param302/Discord-Verification-bot/readme.md

     - [How to contribute?](#how-to-contribute)

 ### About Pichavaram House
-Pichavaram House is one of the 12 Official Houses of IIT Madras BS Degree.
+[Pichavaram House](https://sites.google.com/student.onlinedegree.iitm.ac.in/pichavaramhouse/home?authuser=0) is one of the 12 Official Houses of [IIT Madras BS Degree](https://study.iitm.ac.in/ds/).

+Being the Web Administrator of Pichavaram House for 2023-24, I have created this bot.

 ## How to use
 The bot is mainly used in #verify-here channel of Pichavaram House Discord server only.